Polyrhythms (Cross Rhythms)

 What are they?

-Polyrhythms (also called Cross Rhythms) are independent rhythms played simultaneously by one or more musicians.
+Polyrhythms (also called Cross Rhythms) are independent rhythms played simultaneously - either all played by the same musician or with different musicians playing each rhythm.

 What can you do?